-Nick (along with firm attorney David Given) is co-lead counsel in the nationwide class action brought by recording artists Rick James, Dave Mason, The Temptations and others against the world's largest record company, Universal Music Group (UMG), for failing to pay the proper royalty rate for sales of digital music through iTunes and other digital music providers.
+Nick is co-lead counsel in the nationwide class action brought by recording artists Rick James, Dave Mason, The Temptations and others against the world's largest record company, Universal Music Group (UMG), for failing to pay the proper royalty rate for sales of digital music through iTunes and other digital music providers.
 Instead of paying its artists at the 50% rate for such sales, UMG paid them at the much lower (usually 10-15%) rate on the pretext that its deals with the digital music providers were not licenses but rather sale-resale agreements.
 The 9th Circuit has held in a related case that such arrangements were in fact licenses and not resale agreements.
 Nick is also co-lead on similar cases against Warner Music and EMI.

 Nick further manages an active personal injury/product liability practice which includes catastrophic injury cases resulting from defective tires sold by tire manufacturers such as Cooper Tire & Rubber Co.